AnyBody/anybody-tutorial/Muscle_modeling/lesson5.rst

 AnyBodyCalibrationStudy folder as you have in your AnyBodyStudy model.

-Adding a single AnyBodyCalibrationStudy object next to your AnyBodyStudy this way, allow you to run its operation called TendonLenghtAdjustment.
+Adding a single AnyBodyCalibrationStudy object next to your AnyBodyStudy this way, allow you to run its operation called TendonLenghtAdjustment (or FiberAndTendonAdjustment for executing two-parameter calibration).
 If you run it, you will see the model moving as it does when running the InverseDynamics operation of the original AnyBodyStudy.
 But when the analysis is done, the following message appears in the message window: